 - ATOC 5200: Biogeochemical Oceanography.
 Provides a large-scale synthesis of the processes impacting ocean biogeochemistry.
 Transforms theoretical understanding into real-world applications using oceanographic data and models.
 Topics include: chemical composition, biological nutrient utilization and productivity, air-sea gas exchange, carbonate chemistry, ocean acidification, ocean deoxygenation, iron fertilization, biogeochemical climate feedbacks, and much more.
 Same as ATOC 4200.
 Offered once per year (3 credits).

 - ATOC 5300: The Global Carbon Cycle.
 Covers the role of the ocean, terrestrial biosphere, and atmosphere in the global carbon cycle.
-Specific topics include marine carbonate chemistry, biological production, terrestrial fluxes, anthropogenic emissions, and the evolution of the global carbon cycle in a changing climate.
-Prereq., graduate standing in a physical science or instructor consent.
-Offered every other year (3 credits).
+Specific topics include marine carbonate chemistry, biological production, terrestrial fluxes, anthropogenic emissions, and the evolution of the global carbon cycle in a changing climate (3 credits).

 - ATOC 5730: Physical Oceanography and Climate.
 Introduces the field of physical oceanography, with emphasis on the ocean's interaction with the global atmosphere.
 Analysis of the ocean's heat, salt, and momentum budgets, wind-driven and thermohaline circulations, climate cycles including El Nino, and the ocean's role in climate change.
 Theory complemented by state-of-the-art observations and models.
 Department recommended prerequisites: ATOC 1060 or ATOC 3070 or ATOC 3600 and one semester of calculus.
 Same as ATOC 4730.
 Offered once per year (3 credits).